Andro Melos: Synopsis

 The Andros (アンドロ人, Andorojin) is a tribe similar to the Ultras from Nebula M78.
 In addition to their devotion for peace and justice, they established the Andro Defense Force as their answer to the Inter-Galactic Defense Force.
 At that moment, the Gua Army started their conquest for universal domination and sent out their Fighting Bems to wreak havoc in multiple planets.
 To protect the peace of the universe, Melos and the Andro Defense Force rode the Andro Boat (アンドロ艇, Andoro-tei) to fly in the vast universe.

 Characters

 Andro Defense Force

-The Andro Defense Force (アンドロ警備隊, Andoro Keibitai) is an organization formed by the Andro (a race with similar traits to the Ultra Warriors) under Zoffy's advice to maintain peace in outer space.
+The Andro Defense Force (アンドロ警備隊, Andoro Keibitai) is an organization formed by the Andros (a race with similar traits to the Ultra Warriors) under Zoffy's advice to maintain peace in outer space.
 When the Gua Army spread their influence, the team set out to fight the regime and its leaders.
 Each members wear Cosmo Tector (コスモテクター, Kosumo Tekutā) combat armor with distinctive colors and weapons.
 As revealed in Ultra Galaxy Fight, the team had recruited several new members (including Andro Ares), as Andro Melos left his position as a leader to join the Galaxy Rescue Force.